RobSero/RentGap/README.md

 JWT Authentication was incorporated into this project to handle client login and actions.
 Most actions on the site require to be logged in which is evaluated on the client side to determine if the user has a valid token saved within localstorage on their browser.
 Actions which involve a valid token include viewing properties, investing, leaving comments.

 The server side controllers will also carry out checks on whether the user has a valid token which is sent within the headers of most api requests from the react app.
-Unless a valid token is included in the request, rest framework will respond with a 402 errors.
+Unless a valid token is included in the request, REST framework will respond with 402 errors.

 Rest framework’s serializers will handle the validation of user’s forms to ensure all fields are included and valid.
 In the event of an invalid attempt to login or register, the json response from the server will be reviewed by the frontend and warnings on the required form fields will appear.